liaa2/wdi30-homework/warmups/week04/day05_point_mutations/README.md

 Write a program that can calculate the Hamming difference between two DNA strands.

-Use a class to structure your code, if you feel confident!

 ## Source
 The _Calculating Point Mutations_ problem at [Rosalind](http://rosalind.info/problems/hamm/)